Question: What is GATE?

 Master’s degree holders in any branch of Science/Mathematics/Statistics/Computer Applications or equivalent and those who are in the final or penultimate year of such programs.

-Candidates in the second or higher year of the Four-year Integrated Master’s degree program (Post-B.Sc.) in Engineering/Technology or in the third or higher year of Five-year Integrated Master’s degree program and Dual Degree program in Engineering/ Technology.
+Candidates in the second or higher year of the Four-year Integrated Master’s degree program (Post-B.Sc.) in Engineering/Technology or in the third or higher year of the Five-year Integrated Master’s degree program and Dual Degree program in Engineering/ Technology.

 Candidates with qualifications obtained through an examination conducted by professional societies recognized by UPSC/AICTE as equivalent to B.E./B.Tech.
 Those who have completed Section A or equivalent of such professional courses are also eligible.

-4. What is the structure of the Examination?
+Question: What is the structure of the Examination?

 The GATE examination consists of a single paper of 3 hours duration, which contains 65 questions carrying a maximum of 100 marks.